AndrewJBateman/angular-app-crypto/README.md

 * Data displayed using one-way data-binding and an *ngFor loop.

-* separate data.service.ts file used to get API price data.
+* Separate data.service.ts file used to get API price data.
 This data is subscribed to in app.component.ts

 ## Screenshots